What is a Screw pile?

 Again, the first step to determining whether screw piles are a good solution for you is do a soil survey, even then if you do hit something hard there are a range of options at your disposal to ensure the screw pile installation is successful.

 Contact us today if you have any questions or need help with your foundations.

 How do you build on a screw pile?

-There are many ways to build on screw piles, from fixing wooden frames to brackets mounted to the screw pile to fixing a steel cage to the top of the pile and filling the cage with concrete.
+There are many ways for you to build on screw piles, from fixing wooden frames to brackets on top of the pile, to fixing a steel cage and filling the cage with concrete.
 See 3 easy steps to install Helix screw piles

-At UKhelix we specialise on smaller screw piles and provide a large range of brackets that allow you to fix any number of structures to the pile heads, from fence posts to decking from sheds to garden offices.
+At UKhelix we offer you a range of smaller screw piles and provide a large selection of brackets that allow you to fix any number of structures to the pile heads, from fence posts to decking from sheds to garden offices.

 Contact us now for a quote on your project.